Health officials around the world agree: the superbug crisis has reached the “red alert” stage.

-This is no small problem, as antibiotic-resistant bacteria jump easily from the animals to humans, via farm workers, anyone handling raw and contaminated meat, and anyone swimming in or drinking water contaminated with animal feces.
+This is no small problem, as antibiotic-resistant bacteria jump easily from the animals to humans, via farmworkers, anyone handling raw and contaminated meat, and anyone swimming in or drinking water contaminated with animal faeces.

 The U.S. government, a decade behind the European Union, has finally enacted rules to limit antibiotic use in livestock.
 But the rules have loopholes and don’t ban all antibiotic use, and some countries have no such laws.

 Retailers and consumers need to pick up the slack: Restaurants must stop selling antibiotic-laden meat, and consumers must stop buying it.

 Progress is happening, albeit slowly.
 Chains such as Subway, McDonald’s, and In-N-Out Burger are shifting away from meat raised with antibiotics.
 But Olive Garden, Starbucks, and Burger King are among those receiving an “F” grade for taking no such action.

 Halting antibiotic overuse is imperative, but it’s only part of the superbug solution.
 We must also work to prevent the bacterial infections that have become harder to treat, as well as the viral infections that are treated inappropriately with antibiotics.
 After all, if fewer people show up at the doctor with a sore throat, whatever its cause, fewer antibiotics will be prescribed.

 Preventing infection can be accomplished with simple measures: